mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

 A function called `ReturnsNullptrWhenStreamIsEmpty` would feel overly verbose in other contexts, but it's a good test name.
 If you saw it break, you'd immediately know the class was mishandling empty data streams.
 You could likely fix the bug without ever reading the test's implementation.
 That's the mark of a good test name.

-**A good test name is so descriptive that a developer can diagnose failures from the name alone.**
+**Name your tests so well that others can diagnose failures from the name alone.**
 {: .notice--info}

 ## Embrace magic numbers